Unit 6 - Practice Quiz

 Classification rotorcraft Easy

-B. A gyroplane
+B. A coaxial rotor helicopter

 C. A tandem rotor helicopter

-D. A coaxial rotor helicopter
+D. A compound helicopter

 20 If a pilot lowers the collective control all the way down, what is the primary result?